Archive for the 'Paperwork' Category

 • WARNING: This may be the U.S. Embassy but validation takes time.
 Get there before 12 noon and you can probably get it at 2:30 that afternoon.
 Get there in the afternoon and you’ll have to go back the next day.
 Oh, and each validated copy will cost you US$50.
 They do accept credit cards if you don’t have the cash.

-• Criminal background check (This should be less than 6 months old when you turn it in and will require you to get things done in the U.S.)
+• Criminal background check (This must be less than 6 months old when you turn it in and will require you to get things done in the U.S. so plan accordingly.)

 Guatemalan Residency Visa Options

 According to our lawyer and other sites there are three main long-term residency visa options (not including student, diplomatic, etc.) Since we just had our baby here in Guatemala, we opted for the Parents of Guatemalan child option.
-While others are available, I have listed three main options here: Continue reading ‘Residency papers for expatriates in Guatemala’
+While others are available, I have listed three main options here: Continue reading

 New baby papers in Guatemala